 Demo

-Tusk’s test generation agent is optimized for generating unit and integration tests for your code changes.
+Tusk’s test generation agent is optimized for generating unit tests for your code changes.
 Increase your code coverage with high-impact tests that check for edge cases.

 For engineering teams with a testing culture, this feature helps to cut down on the time spent writing good tests, which make up 25-50% of the time spent on a PR/MR.